Clubs & Organizations

 League of Women Voters of The Park Forest Area

-The Park Forest Area of the League of Women Voters (LWV) welcomes all persons (female and male alike) who are interested in promoting responsible government at any level.
+The League of Women Voters - Park Forest Area welcomes all persons who are interested in promoting responsible government at any level.
 Good government does not happen without active citizen participation.
-The LWV studies issues, gets to know public officials, observes public meetings, lobbies on issues, registers voters and provides many educational services including candidates’ forums.
-The LWV does NOT support parties or candidates, but deals only with issues.
-We continue to support and lobby for increased school funding.
+The League studies issues, builds relationships with public officials, observes public meeting, lobbies on issues, registers voters and provides numerous educational services including candidate forums.
+The League does NOT support parties or candidates but focuses on issues.
+We continue to support and lobby for areas of concern, which impact the quality of life in our community.

-Anyone interested in the LWV should write to Diane Hodges or Barbara Moore at P.O.
+If you are interested in joining the League or simply want to learn more about our organization, please write to Diane Hodges at P.O.
 Box 782, Park Forest, IL 60466.
 Visit our website at www.lwvpfa.org.

 Park Forest Historical Society